EngDawood/Yemen-Jobs-bot/memory-bank/systemPatterns.md

 - **Scheduled Jobs**: The `ext/sendRss.mjs` module likely contains the logic for a scheduled job that runs periodically.
 This job is responsible for fetching the latest content from all subscribed RSS feeds and sending updates to the respective users or groups.

 - **Middleware**: The `ext/utils/middlewares.mjs` file suggests the use of middleware, likely within the Grammy framework, to handle tasks like authentication, logging, or pre-processing of incoming messages before they reach the command handlers.
+A `spamProtection` middleware is in place to prevent abuse, with a bypass for the bot owner, whose ID is set in the `OWNER_ID` environment variable.

 ## Component Relationships
 ```mermaid